mohannadize/SquamousCellCarcinoma/Handout/SCC.md

     * Older adults are more frequently diagnosed with squamous cell carcinoma than younger individuals, presumably due to the cumulative effects of UV exposure over a person’s lifetime.
-    * People with an inherited condition known as xeroderma pigmentosum have an extreme sensitivity to sunlight are also very susceptible to cellular damage caused by UVA and UVB rays.

 6. Genetically Susceptible and Infected individuals